tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 Now "**Important files**" has been renamed "**Bad signatures in query**".

-Well then, how should we validate malicious signatures against such as SQLi, XSS.
+Well then, how should this plugin validate malicious signatures against such as SQLi, XSS.

 The bast way to achieve this is to equip a kind of parser to analyze command and syntax of MySQL and JavaScript.
 But implementation in PHP is not suitable